cgat-developers/ruffus/doc/html/_sources/Tutorial.txt

     and output files of a job.
 The job will only be rerun if the input file has changed since the output file was produced.

-    Pypeline treats the first two parameters of each job as the input and output files and checks timestamps for you.
+    Ruffus treats the first two parameters of each job as the input and output files and checks timestamps for you.

     From the command prompt, make our starting files::